sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## RejectNonEmployeeRequest
+## Reject a Non-Employee Request

 > NonEmployeeApprovalItem RejectNonEmployeeRequest(ctx, id).NonEmployeeRejectApprovalDecision(nonEmployeeRejectApprovalDecision).Execute()

-Reject a Non-Employee Request
+This endpoint will reject an approval item request and notify user.
+The current user must be the requested approver.

 ### Example